-Investors in Children, Young Carers Charter, working with the eXtreme Group (Investors in Children) to improve accessibility, Sainsbury’s Gold Mark for PE as well as achieving the Physical Education and Sport quality Mark with Distinction are but a few of our achievements on our journey from 2015 – 2017.
-We have outstanding School Councillors and Buddies and a strong staff team who have steered our children through life without levels into a new National Curriculum.
+LGBTQ+ Silver Award, Investing in Children, Young Carers’ Charter, Sainsbury’s Gold Mark for PE as well as achieving the Physical Education and Sport Quality Mark with Distinction are but a few of our achievements on our journey over the past 3 years.

 This past year, due to COVID-19, has been very different.
 We have established robust remote online learning and a strong partnership and communication with parents.
 School looks very different at the moment but rest assured that the children continue to be at the heart of everything we do.